 For the sixth day of the BM, I wanted to share the Shahi Mater Capsicum Sabji from the North Indian Thali that I made.
 This recipe was from the clippings we have been having with us for over a decade now.
 Amma and I were really happy that we finally are trying so many recipes from those papers.
 Especially on this occasion, we just took one clipping out and decided to try all the recipes that were listed out.

 It was full of dishes from North Indian Cuisine, rather vague which said just that and nothing much else.
-Anyways we were trilled to see so many wonderful sounding dishes.
-I started after breakfast and feared if the scheduled power cut will happen at the critical time.
+Anyway, we were thrilled to see so many wonderful-sounding dishes.
+I started after breakfast and feared if the scheduled power cut will happen at a critical time.
 Just as I thought it went off and most of our dishes had to be prepared during that time.
-Hence you will see differently coloured pictures.
+Hence you will see different coloured pictures.

 Hence this sabji was made with just peas and capsicum.
 It surely turned out to be the shahi I have named it, so it was creamy and rich with the addition of cashew nut paste.

 Peas Capsicum Sabji in Cashew Tomato Gravy

 Capsicum, chopped - 1/2 cup

 Oil - 2 tbsp

 Cashew nut paste - 1/4 cups

 Ginger Garlic paste - 1/2 tsp

 Red Chili powder - 1 & 1/2 tsp